 Inspired by the Vietnam-era People’s Peace Treaty, we have initiated a People’s Peace Treaty with North Korea, to raise awareness about the past U.S. policy toward North Korea, and to send a clear message that we, the people of the U.S., do not want another war with North Korea.
 This is not an actual treaty, but rather a declaration of peace from the people of the United States.

-Our goal is to collect many thousands of signatures by the end of 2017, and to publicize the People's Peace Treaty in conjunction with nationally coordinated peace actions on Armistice Day (aka Veterans Day), November 11.
-The People's Peace Treaty will be sent to the governments and peoples of Korea, as well as to the U.S. Government.
+Our goal is to collect many thousands of signatures, and to publicize the People's Peace Treaty to the people in the U.S. as well as in the rest of the world.
 Please add your voice for peace by signing the People’s Peace Treaty with North Korea.

 Click below to add your name, and scroll down to find the names of prominent signers.